 It is also a wonderful thing to look back at your fabulous Summer garden pictures and take a moment to revel in the success of what you created and shaped.
 I do sometimes look back at pictures and feel immense pride in how good the garden looked in that moment, on that day, in that month.

-This year, I am going to attempt to photograph my garden at the beginning of each month so I can look back at the end of 2019 and compare the growth and beauty of the garden month on month.
-It’s one of my #gardeninggoals2019.
+This year, I am going to attempt to photograph my garden at the beginning of each month so I can look back at the end of the year and compare the growth and beauty of the garden month on month.
+It’s one of my #gardeninggoals.
 Why don’t you take five minutes each month and join me?
 Just grab your phone or camera, point and shoot and upload your picture to my FB page using the hashtag #snapyourgarden.